MichaelFralickLab/Learn-to-code-R/README.md

 # super-harsh-guide-to-reserach-data-analysis
-A no-bullshit introduction to working with research data
+An introduction to working with research data

 ## Read This